-With literally thousands of different home designs across New Zealand, filled with thousands of different families who have varying needs and reasons for deciding to renovate, the question of whether a knock-down rebuild is the right option depends on a range of reasons, which we will explore below.
+With literally thousands of different home designs across Australia, filled with thousands of different families who have varying needs and reasons for deciding to renovate, the question of whether a knock-down rebuild is the right option depends on a range of reasons, which we will explore below.

 It is critical that you understand the intricacies of both options so you can make an informed decision—this is where the right advice can come in very handy.

 What Is the Ultimate Goal of Your Renovation?

 While a glossy brochure may tell you how much easier a knock-down rebuild is, the first thing you have to consider is the ultimate goal of your renovation.
 For example, your goal may be more space, or perhaps increased functionality and flow through the floorplan.
 Once you have a clear idea of what you want to achieve you should now consider whether this can be done via changes to your current structure.